usnistgov/fipy/documentation/ADMINISTRATA.rst

       $ python setup.py changelog --milestone=<version-x_z>

    to obtain a ReST-formatted list of GitHub_ `pull requests`_ and issues_ closed since the last release.

    Particularly for major and feature releases, be sure to curate the output so that it's clear what's a big deal about this release.
+Some `pull requests`_ will be redundant to issues_, e.g., "``Issue123 blah blah``".
+If the pull request fixes a bug, preference is given to the corresponding issue under **Fixes**.
+Alternatively, if the pull request adds a new feature, preference is given to the item under **Pulls** and corresponding issue should be removed from **Fixes**.
+If appropriate, be sure to move the "Thanks to @mention" to the appropriate issue to recognize outside contributors.

    ..  attention:: Requires PyGithub_ and Pandas_.